DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/sorting-state.md

 Field | Type | Description
 ------|------|------------
-column | string | Specifies column name to apply sorting direction | 'asc'&#124;'desc' | Specifies value with that rows will be sorted
+column | string | Specifies column name to apply sorting direction | 'asc' &#124; 'desc' | Specifies value with that rows will be sorted

 ## Plugin Developer Reference